Application of Ultraviolet Light and MilStop to Restrict Powdery Mildew Infestation in Vegetable Greenhouses

 Summary:

-Rodale Institute's researchers and growers at Pocono Organics are handling this study to illustrate the effect of UV-light and MilStop (80% potassium bicarbonate fungicide labeled for the use in organic production) on powdery mildew in organic greenhouses.
+Rodale Institute's researchers and growers at Pocono Organics conducted this study to explore the effect of UV-light and MilStop (80% potassium bicarbonate fungicide labeled for the use in organic production) on powdery mildew in organic greenhouses.
 A crop yield loss of up to 60% caused by powdery mildew can be observed in greenhouses with severe infestation.
 The proposed integrated method for controlling microbial diseases can be introduced as an alternative for chemical applications in conventional and organic agroecosystems.
-This research project was conducted in Pocono Organic's certified Organic vegetable greenhouses located in Long Pond, PA [USDA plant hardiness zone 5b] since September 2022.
-To conduct this project a UV-light chamber was built and placed in a dark room (shed) in a greenhouse.
+The project was started in Pocono Organic's certified Organic vegetable greenhouses located in Long Pond, PA [USDA plant hardiness zone 5b] since September 2022.
+A UV-light chamber was built and placed in a dark room (shed) in a greenhouse.
 The UV-light chamber was equipped by UV-C and UV-B lamps.
 The light intensity was measured with the use a UV-C meter at different distances from the source of light to estimate the amount of energy received by the exposed plants.
 To run this experiment, infested lettuce plants were sampled from greenhouses, and a powdery mildew culture was established using a standard rearing method in laboratory incubators.
 Powdery mildew spores were then extracted from the culture to create a solution, which was used to infest lettuce seedlings before the application of the study treatments.
-For this trial, three-week-old infested seedlings were exposed to UV-C light (five seconds at an intensity of 150 J/m^2) and UV-B light (10 minutes) 24 hours before being transplanted into 32 plots arranged in a greenhouse.
+Three-week-old infested seedlings were exposed to UV-C light (five seconds at an intensity of 150 J/m^2) and UV-B light (10 minutes) 24 hours before being transplanted into 32 plots arranged in a greenhouse.
 Additionally, we sprayed them with MilStop throughout the growing period in the greenhouses.
-The whole trial replicated three times in three difrent greenhouses in 2023.
+The whole trial replicated three times in three different greenhouses in 2023.
 The results of this research illustrated the significant effect of MilStop in restricting the infestation level of powdery mildew.
 The highest yield was observed in plots where plants were treated with both UV-C and MilStop, while the lowest yield of lettuce was observed in control units where plants were not treated with the OMRI-listed fungicide or UV lights.
-We also conducted extensive outreach activities, involving oral and poster presentations at various agricultural events such as the Tri-states IPM workshops (January 2023 in VT), The first Rodale Institute Specialty Crop Symposium, and the 2023 American Society of Agronomists meeting in St. Louis, MO.
-The list of these outreach activities is detailed in this annual report.
 In this project, we hypothesized that our treatments could affect the nutritional quality of lettuce.
 Therefore, samples were collected, processed, and sent to a laboratory for quality assessment.
-Upon receiving the results, we will analyze the data, and the findings of this study will be published in a relevant peer-reviewed journal.
+Although mineral and monosaccharide content remained unchanged by the treatments, UV-B light notably influenced the total amino acid concentration, encompassing both essential and non-essential amino acids.
+The results were comprehensively described in a peer-reviewed research manuscript submitted to the Journal of Horticulture, which is currently under review.
+We also conducted extensive outreach activities, involving oral and poster presentations at various agricultural events such as the Tri-states IPM workshops (January 2023 in VT), the first Rodale Institute Specialty Crop Symposium (August 2023 in Pocono), and the 2023 American Society of Agronomists meeting in St. Louis, MO.
+In 2024, the research team hosted a webinar that attracted over 111 registrations.
+More than 500 growers attended the Rodale Institute field day in 2024, where they were informed about the results of this research.
+The list of these outreach activities is detailed in this report.

 Project Objectives:

-This research project seeks to develop an integrated pest management technique to control powdery mildew in organic lettuce production.
+The research was carried out to develop an integrated pest management technique to control powdery mildew in organic lettuce production.

 1. Determine percent reduction in powdery mildew severity on greenhouse lettuce when exposed to UV-lights and MilStop fungicide compared to non-treated control.